naomiekas/ae-07-brexit-story-dataviz/brexit.md

 ### Exercise 3 - Comparing proportions across bars

-Recreate the same visualisation from the previous exercise, this time dodging the bars for opinion proportions for each region, rather than faceting by region and then improve the legend.
-How is the story this visualisation telling different than the story the previous plot tells?
+Recreate the same visualization from the previous exercise, this time dodging the bars for opinion proportions for each region, rather than faceting by region and then improve the legend.
+How is the story this visualization telling different than the story the previous plot tells?

 ``` r
 # code goes here